RichardAth/Projects/BigIntCalculator/readme.txt

-   YAFU ON   Turns on factorisation using YAFU (and turns Msieve off) YAFU OFF  Turns off factorisation using YAFU (revert to built-in ECM and SIQS) YAFU PATH Displays path used when starting YAFU YAFU LOG  Displays path & file name for YAFU output file YAFU PLAN <name>
+   YAFU ON   Turns on factorisation using YAFU (and turns Msieve off) YAFU OFF  Turns off factorisation using YAFU (revert to built-in ECM and SIQS) YAFU PATH Displays or changes path used when starting YAFU YAFU LOG  Displays path & file name for YAFU output file YAFU PLAN <name>
              where <name> is NONE, NOECM, LIGHT, NORMAL, or DEEP.